Snawoot/postfix-mta-sts-resolver/README.md

 By default mta-sts-daemon allows its multiple instances to share same port (on Linux/FreeBSD/Windows).
 Therefore, restart or upgrade of daemon can be performed seamlessly.
 Set of unit files for systemd in [contrib/](contrib/) directory implements "reload" by mean of running backup instance when main instance is getting restarted.

-Also on Linux and FreeBSD, load distribited across all processes (with SO\_REUSEPORT and SO\_REUSEPORT\_LB respectively).
+Also on Linux and FreeBSD, load distributed across all processes (with SO\_REUSEPORT and SO\_REUSEPORT\_LB respectively).

 ## MTA-STS Daemon configuration

 See [configuration man page](https://github.com/Snawoot/postfix-mta-sts-resolver/blob/master/man/mta-sts-daemon.yml.5.adoc) and [config\_examples/](https://github.com/Snawoot/postfix-mta-sts-resolver/tree/master/config_examples) directory.
-Default config location is: `/etc/mta-sts-daemon.yml`, but it can be overriden with command line option `-c FILE`.
+Default config location is: `/etc/mta-sts-daemon.yml`, but it can be overridden with command line option `-c FILE`.

 All options is self-explanatory, only exception is `strict_testing` option.
 If set to `true`, STS policy will be enforced even if domain announces `testing` MTA-STS mode.
-Useful for premature incorporation of MTA-STS against domains hesistating to go `enforce`.
+Useful for premature incorporation of MTA-STS against domains hesitating to go `enforce`.
 Please use with caution.

 ## Postfix configuration